Ear, Nose and Throat

 - Hearing loss

-- Cochlear implantation - Surgically placed devices that treat hearing loss
+- Cochlear implant (surgically placed devices for hearing loss)

-- Cholesteatoma (a skin growth that can destroy the bones in the middle ear)
+- Cholesteatoma (a growth in the middle ear)

 - Nasal obstruction